tmieno2/CF_for_VRA/Codes/README.md

 ### Steps to reproduce
 + Before you start, create a new R project in a folder including "Data" and "Codes" folders.
-+ The simulation series starts from the code **1\_1\_generate_field.R** in a order of the number assigned in front of each file name.
-By following these file numbers, you can reproduce the simulations.
++ The simulation series starts from the code **1\_1\_generate_field.R** in the order of the number assigned in front of the file names.
+By running the files in sequence, you can reproduce the simulations results, tables, and figures presented in the article.